DevSeedlings/SANE_Seed_Local_Auth/README.md

 # SANE-Seed_Local_Auth
 This is a fully functional basic SANE stack app seed.
 It has passport local, gulp, and sass capabilities.
+(If you dont want gulp and sass, you will need to update the index.html and index.js accordingly)

 ## To use this seed